 Password vaults are an important part of locking down your privileged accounts.
 However, they are not sufficient for ensuring either the security or the auditability of those privileged accounts.
 While password vaults prevent direct root access to your devices, applications, and systems… password vaults by themselves do not provide visibility nor control over privileged user actions.
 This requires robust session management.

 We all know that we shouldn’t share credentials with coworkers or contractors.
 But the practice is rife.
 A study last year concluded that even IT bosses couldn’t help themselves… nearly 60% of US IT decision-makers share access credentials with other employees at least fairly often and 52% also shared credentials with contractors.

 The total lack of accountability this creates is one problem… and the fact that over half of those respondents reported that it would be easy for a former employee to log in with old passwords is yet another.

 The pervasiveness of privileged credential-sharing means that security administrators must assume that credentials are being shared unless they can actively prove otherwise.

-Indeed, one of the first things many of our clients see upon installing our PAM solution is that not only are their contractors sharing their passwords amongst themselves… but they are also sharing those credentials with sub-contractors and sub-sub-contactors of whom the original company had no knowledge of… or legal relationship with.
+Indeed, one of the first things many of our clients see upon installing our PAM solution is that not only are their contractors sharing their passwords amongst themselves… but they are also sharing those credentials with sub-contractors and sub-sub-contractors of whom the original company had no knowledge - or legal relationship with.
 The security and compliance implications of these kinds of situations are obviously severe.

 Phishing for Passwords